-And that’s another important part of spirituality.
-Spiritualists are free to adopt parts of religions while not following that religions as the be all and end all.
+Spiritualists are free to adopt different parts of different religions while not following that religions as the be-all-end-all.

 One of the best things about being a spiritualist is that you can take parts of different religions and apply them to your own system.

-The true meaning of spirituality is freedom of belief.
-Spiritual people can pick and choose parts of religions and integrate them into their own spirituality.
+Spiritual people can pick and choose parts of religions and integrate them into their own system.

 I also practice some Buddhist meditation techniques.
 And there are some Hindu mantras that I use.
 Oh, and then yoga, I love yoga.

 Those are all religions.
-But as a spiritualist I’m free to pick and choose parts of those religions to use for my own spirituality.
+But as a spiritual person I’m free to pick and choose parts of those religions to use for my own belief system.

-That’s the beauty of spirituality: You can take the beliefs that you, as an individual, truly believe in, and combine them to form your own spirituality.
+That’s the beauty of it: You can take the beliefs that you, as an individual, truly believe in, and combine them to form your own belief system.